Get the Most Out of Your Freedom of Information Request

 What is a valid Freedom of Information request?

 While the Access to Information Act applies to Freedom of Information requests, so does the Privacy Act.
-The purpose of the Privacy Act is to protect the information of Canadians and companies located in Canada.
+The purpose of the Privacy Act is to protect the information of Canadians and companies in Canada.
 Transparency doesn’t mean a big information dump on the internet.

 How do you make an FOI Request?